The renowned martial arts master Bruce Lee once said:

 Spring water, sourced and stored safely, is your best bet.
 This pure source of water, straight from Mother Earth herself, delivers so many vital minerals our bodies desperately crave.

-Anyone who has had the privilege of drinking straight from a mountain spring will tell you it is the best-tasting and most thirst-quenching water they’ve ever had.
+Anyone who has had the privilege of drinking right from a mountain spring will tell you it is the best-tasting and most thirst-quenching water they’ve ever had.

 A great resource to find a fresh spring near you is https://findaspring.com.
 This site has an extensive map of hot and cold springs all over the world.
 You’ll want to “favorite” this site!

 The water that comes from wells is sometimes actually called “hard” water because it has bubbled up through rock formations like limestone.
-In the process, certain essential minerals have dissolved into well water.
-People who drink water from wells for a long time can have dry hair and dull skin.
+In the process, the water takes on a higher amount of certain minerals than our body can handle.
+People who drink water from the wrong wells can develop dry hair and dull skin.

 I remember one time in the Amazon, the only source of freshwater available was from a well.
 Let’s just say the mineral content of that water did not sit well with my body!